forestgrape/coronavirus/index.md

 - Sars-CoV-2 infections could protect against OC43 or other BCoV infections, which could be more harmful in the long run than Sars-CoV-2

 ### Evidence from Distribution of Covid-19
 In the following the in country distribution of Covid-19 is described.
-Since inside countries the testing schemes tend to be more or less uniform. [data wikipedia][in work]
+Since inside countries the testing schemes tend to be more or less uniform ([data specifications](#data-specifications)).
+Namely the data Switzerland and Spain are used , two countries in which only severe Covid-19 cases have been recorded. <!-- [todo: data wikipedia][in work] -->

 #### covid-19 in switzerland
 > The following analysis is for the months March and April 2020.
 In this period only severe Covid-19 cases were tested.
 Mild and moderate cases were not admitted to testing and thus not recorded in February/March/April 2020.